 Mercury is the only metal that is a liquid at room temperature.
 It is commonly found in thermometers, barometers, manometers and sphygmomanometers.
 Mercury also can be present in small amounts in thermostats, batteries, paint and switches.

 The release of mercury from an apparatus can result in mercury vapor contamination in the workplace.
 If not properly cleaned up, mercury vapor can cause adverse health effects over time.
 If a mercury release has occurred in the workplace, complete the following steps.
-1) Isolate the area of the spill and do not allow foot traffic through the area; 2) Contact Environmental Health & Safety 614-292-1284 immediately and do not attempt to clean up the spill individually.
+1) Isolate the area of the spill and do not allow foot traffic through the area; 2) Contact Environmental Health and Safety 614-292-1284 immediately and do not attempt to clean up the spill individually.
 EHS has the capability to conduct mercury vapor monitoring, clean up released elemental mercury and decontaminate affected areas using equipment specifically designed for mercury releases.

 Nanotechnology is a practice that involves using nanoscale structures in order to create new materials and products.
 This procedure is advantageous in distinct medical and scientific fields; however, it could also be hazardous to individuals working with nanoparticles.
 Studies have shown nanoparticles have the ability to travel into the body through distinct routes of exposure, specifically inhalation, and cause adverse health effects.

 Ohio State's Environmental Health and Safety (EHS) group has created a Nanoparticle Safety Program to minimize the risk associated with the hazards known when handling nanoparticles.

 View Program | View Related Documents

 Standard Operating Procedure for Nanoparticle Safety

 *If you are unable to download this document, please see recommended settings here.

 • OSHA Occupational Exposures to Hazardous Chemicals